 Improper maintenance planning leads to unwanted downtimes due to asset failure and incurs massive capital losses.
 This includes losses caused by planned maintenance, setups, adjustments, and reworks.
-That is why we give you innovation insights based on our analysis of 672 predictive maintenance (PdM) startups & technologies that increase overall equipment effectiveness (OEE).
+That is why we give you insights on the top predictive maintenance examples based on our analysis of 670+ predictive maintenance (PdM) startups & technologies that increase overall equipment effectiveness (OEE).
 The industries leveraging PdM include manufacturing, energy, logistics, aerospace, and more.
 Read more to explore the impact of predictive maintenance on 10 industries and how they advance your business.

-Tree Map reveals the Impact of Predictive Maintenance on 10 Industries
+Tree Map reveals the Predictive Maintenance Applications across 10 Industries

 Global Startup Heat Map covers 672 Predictive Maintenance Startups & Scaleups